MarlinFirmware/Marlin/Marlin/Firmwares/README.md

 * [PAUSE_BEFORE_DEPLOY_STOW]
 * [LIN_ADVANCE]

-Typically the probes for the QQS-Pro printers.
+Typically the probe for the QQS-Pro printers.

   * Z Probe Offset of -16.2mm